-Another story that comes to mind is about a friend of mine who was in dental school the same time I was in medical school.
+Another story that comes to mind is about a friend of mine who was in dental school at the same time I was in medical school.
 We remained close friends after graduation.
 He set up his dental practice in a small town and was reasonably successful.
-However, he was not happy.
-He was too isolated.
+However, he wasn’t that happy.
+He was isolated.
 It was hard to consistently hire good help.
-He wasn’t living where he really wanted to be and the list went on.
+He wasn’t living where he wanted to be and the list went on.
 About a year later, I spent the weekend with him and he was a different person.
 He was energized and excited about building his practice, which was now thriving.
 Nothing else had changed.
 I asked him, “What happened?”
 He replied, “I decided to enjoy what I do.”
 That was it.
 He continued to grow the practice to the point where he could and did sell it and moved back to his hometown.

 Reframing is not positive thinking

 Positive thinking is a global from of thought suppression that is detrimental to your mental health and secondarily your physical health.
 In fact, one recent study showed that it damages the hippocampus of the brain, which is the short and long-term memory processing center.
 (2) Reframing, is different in that you first become aware of your negative thinking and then you make a conscious choice to substitute a more functional thoughts or outlook.
 Positive substitution is the essence of the stimulating neuroplastic changes in the brain.
 The Dangers of Positive Thinking